Defining time management.

 It would be easy to think that 19th-century writer, Leo Tolstoy, was thinking of the challenges a small business faces, when he wrote, “The two most powerful warriors are patience and time.”
 How many times do we think about or talk about time in a day?
 How much more productive could you become if you were able to manage time better?

 Time management is the result of proper planning and analysis.
 The business manager must know and apply sound management techniques, anticipate and identify the source for any possible issues, and analyze the results to maintain an efficient workplace with the outcome of raising productivity.
 Of all managerial resources, time is the most discussed but least understood.
 No one has enough, yet everyone has all the time in the world.
 Time is not the problem in the workplace.
-The way time is spent in the workplace is the problem.
+The way we spend and manage time in the workplace is the problem.

 A successful time management process is personal, and it must match the manager’s circumstances and style.
 Changing old habits requires an effort, but it offers benefits beyond increasing productivity.
 The result is the feeling of accomplishment and satisfaction for completing work activities by the end of the day.
 It is the freedom made possible by a system where the “to do” list items are checked off.
 It is enjoying going to work because “the same old same old” is not the same anymore.